The formula is straightforward:

 Minimum Price = $78 + $23 + $10 margin = ~$111 per night

-Add up all your fixed and variable costs per night -- including mortgage or rent, utilities, cleaning, supplies, platform fees, and maintenance reserves.
-Your minimum price should cover these costs plus a small margin so that every booking remains profitable.
+Add up all your fixed and variable costs per night — including mortgage or rent, utilities, cleaning, supplies, platform fees, and maintenance reserves — then add a small profit margin.
+That total is your minimum price: the rate at which every booking remains profitable regardless of how low the algorithm goes.

 Stay ahead of the curve